Learn everything about working with screenplays in the Screenplay Builder app.

 - App button – Clicking it will launch the Screenplay Builder app

 - Screenplay listing – Lists all the screenplays in your production.
 Clicking a screenplay will select it.
-At the bottom of the listing is an input field to create a new screenplay.
+At the top of the listing is an link to create a new screenplay.

 - Scene listing – List of scenes in the selected screenplay.
-At the bottom is an input field to create a new scene in the selected screenplay.
+At the bottom is a button to create a new scene in the selected screenplay.

 - Scene media contents – Clips and subclips assigned to the scene